Yokowo Co., Ltd.

 Society

-The Yokowo Group is driven by our Purpose to "Be a good company by employing people and technologies that work for the benefit of society today and tomorrow."
+Yokowo Group is driven by our Purpose to “Be a good company by employing people and technologies that work for the benefit of society today and tomorrow.”
 While listening to the diverse voices of our colleagues and seeking guidance from around the world, we work together with our stakeholders, which include our employees and their families, our customers and business partners, and local communities.
 We envision a better and more prosperous future, aiming to take on the challenge of creating something new to achieve our goals.

 The Yokowo Group Human Rights Policy (“this policy”), as a basis for our Purpose, sets forth our approach and responsibility to respect the human rights of stakeholders with whom we are involved through our business activities.
 This policy governs all other policies related to human rights within the Group and stands as a guiding principle of our continuous human rights efforts.

-Yokowo Group Human Rights Policy
+YOKOWO Group Human Rights Policy

-1. Our Approach to Human Rights
+1. Fundamental Approach to Human Rights

 Scope of Application and Expectations for Business Partners

-This policy applies to all officers and employees –including contract employees and temporary staff – of the Yokowo Group, which constitutes YOKOWO CO., LTD. and its consolidated subsidiaries.
-We also expect our business partners to understand and uphold the human rights standards and principles expressed in this policy.
+This policy applies to all officers and employees—including contract employees and temporary staff—of the Yokowo Group, which consists of Yokowo Co., Ltd. and its consolidated subsidiaries.

 2. Human Rights Due Diligence

-Establishment of a Human Rights Due Diligence Process
+Continuous Implementation of Human Rights Due Diligence

 Dialogue with Stakeholders